Below you will find a list of our current or recent offerings. See the course catalog for descriptions and updated information.

 -

 32-114 American PoliticsThis course will help you understand the incentives and motivations of actors throughout the American political system so that you can interpret what you read and hear about American politics in a more analytical manner.
 The course serves simultaneously as a civics course that helps you become a more confident participant in American politics and as an introduction to the theories and methods used in the study of American politics.
-Contributes to Health Studies.
-(Fall, Spring) (ScS)
+(ScS)

 -

 32-144 Comparative PoliticsAn introductory survey of major political systems, representing both Western and non-Western countries.
 No single political system will be studied in depth.
 This course provides the tools for such study in the future.
-Contributes to Design Thinking and International Studies.
-(Fall, Spring) (ScS)
+Contributes to International Studies.
+(ScS)

 -

 32-184 Politics of Latin America & CaribbeanThis introduction to contemporary Latin American and Caribbean politics also allows students with previous knowledge about the region to further their interests.
 The course is built around some of the key issues which confront Latin America and the Caribbean.
-Contributes to Anthropology, International Studies, Latin American and Border Studies, Race and Ethnicity Studies/Allied Course, and Sociology.
-Course is approved to fulfill an upper-level course requirement in the Anthropology major (ScS) (SJ) (Comparative politics).
+Contributes to International Studies, Latin American and Border Studies, and Race and Ethnicity Studies/Allied Course.
+(ScS) (SJ) (PJ).

 -